vijay2249/3.0-lesson1/README.md

 ## Usage
 1. Clone this repo
-2. cd client
+2. cd smart_contract
 3. npm i
-4. cd ../smart_contract
+4. cd ../client
 5. npm i
 6. Install metamask extension
+7. npm run dev
-7. Create account and connect it to the wallet
+8. Create account and connect it to the wallet from website
-8. cd ../client
-9. npm run dev